Skip to content

 Common Mistakes to Avoid

 Treating the journey as linear progression.
 Many revenue teams assume buyers move sequentially through stages, but B2B buying is iterative and non-linear.
 Stakeholders jump between stages based on new information or changing priorities.
-A common mistake is creating rigid stage gates that ignore buyer reality.
-Instead of forcing linear progression, provide content that supports multiple journey stages simultaneously.
+Creating rigid stage gates that ignore buyer reality is one of the most common and costly mistakes teams make.
+Provide content that supports multiple journey stages simultaneously, because buyers rarely follow the path you drew for them.

 Focusing only on the champion.
-While champions drive initiatives forward, they cannot close deals alone.
+Champions drive initiatives forward, but they cannot close deals alone.
 Ignoring other stakeholders leads to late-stage objections and stalled deals.
-Teams often map only champion behaviors while missing technical and legal stakeholder requirements.
+Teams often map only champion behaviors while missing technical and legal stakeholder requirements entirely, which means deals that looked solid at month four suddenly collapse at month seven.
 Map content and messaging to all buying committee roles from the beginning of your engagement.

 Providing generic content across stages.
 Each journey stage requires different content types and messaging approaches.
 Problem awareness content should educate about issues, not promote solutions.
-A common mistake is using the same case studies for problem awareness and partner evaluation.
+Using the same case studies for problem awareness and partner evaluation is a persistent mistake, one that signals to buyers that you do not actually understand where they are in the process.
 Match content purpose to stage requirements and stakeholder needs.

 Underestimating consensus building time.
 Most revenue teams focus on individual stakeholder needs but ignore group dynamics.
-Consensus building often takes longer than partner evaluation because it involves internal politics and change management.
+Consensus building often takes longer than partner evaluation because it involves internal politics and change management, and no amount of great messaging will accelerate a conversation that is waiting on a VP's calendar.
 Teams frequently skip consensus validation checkpoints, leading to deal stalls.
 Plan for extended consensus periods in enterprise deals.

 Ignoring approval process complexity.
 B2B buyers navigate complex internal approval requirements that extend beyond stakeholder consensus.
 Teams often assume engagement signing is automatic after consensus.
-Create shareable content that performs well in approval contexts and anticipate procurement involvement early in the process.
+Create shareable content that performs well in approval contexts, and anticipate procurement involvement early in the process before it surprises you.

 Related Questions